OctaneAL/OctaneAL/README.md

 # Hello!
 I am Dima.

-I am a 17-year-old from Ukraine, and I'm about to graduate from high school this year.
+I am a 17-year-old from Ukraine, and I graduated from high school this year.
 I'm passionate about algorithmic programming and continuously work on improving my skills in this field.
 On my GitHub profile, you will find a collection of my projects and research papers.

 Proficient in **algorithms and data structures**, **Python** and **C++**.